Tassili Airlines Flight Delay Compensation and Reimbursement for Cancelled Flights

 Which Flights are Covered by EU 261/2004?

-European Union Regulation 261 applies to all flights departing from airports in the EU.
-This regulation also extends to flights arriving in the EU if the airline is based in the EU.
+EU 261 covers all flights departing from airports in the EU.
+It also covers flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

-However, Tassili Airlines isn’t a European airline.
-Consequently, they aren’t required to pay compensation if their flights operate outside of the European Union.
-This applies even to their flights to the European Union if they start outside the EU.
+However, Tassili Airlines is not a European airline.
+Consequently, they are not obliged to pay compensation if their flights operate outside of the European Union.
+This is true even for their flights to the European Union if they start outside the EU.

 ItineraryCovered by EU 261